nicolabs/nicolabs.net/_drafts/Make-RPi-bluetooth-receiver-part-1.md

 Now let's identify which association model(s) fits our use case.

-### Association models

-#### Just works
+#### Just works with BlueZ

-This association mode has been thought when at least one device in the pair has no human interface.
-Therefore, it does not enforce any confirmation whatsoever.

-The Bluetooth Core Specification has a very neat way to describe it :
-> The Just Works association model uses the Numeric Comparison protocol but the user is never shown a number and the application may simply ask the user to accept the connection (exact implementation is up to the end product manufacturer).

 If a *Just Works* model is triggered, the bluetooth agent may automatically pair with devices without a confirmation, or it may ask by some "headless" way a confirmation.
 In the first case, although data exchange can be strongly secured, it cannot prevent an unknown device to pair.
 In the latter case, it may require a fair amount of work to build such a confirmation mechanism.

-Depending on the capabilities the *agent* declared, it may never be called in this association model.
+Depending on the capabilities the *agent* advertised, it may never be called in this association model.

 #### Conclusion